MehmetMHY/cha/README.md

 - Multi-line support; easily copy and paste new lines into the CLI.
 - Generate images using OpenAI's image models.
 - Supports interactive and non-interactive mode for chatting.
+- Advance-Search, using the Brave API, similar to Perplexity AI's search engine.

 ## Demo